mutant-city/k8s_study/concepts_vocab.md

     * desired state of that object
 * status
     * the current state of the object
+* can see spec and status via `kubectl describe` commands

 ### Vocab
 * Node: The actual server hardware that a k8's daemon is running on